yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 # Changes since the -01 draft
 - No changes yet, refreshed to keep draft alive

+# Changes since the -02 draft
+- Refreshed to keep draft alive
+- Contact information and Github link changes
+- Minor updates on language
+- Added a section on bidi handling

 # Note to Readers

 > **Note to the RFC Editor:** Please remove this section prior
 > to publication.

-Development of this draft takes place on Github at: https://github.com/nightwatchcybersecurity/rfc4180-bis
+Development of this draft takes place on Github at: https://github.com/yakovsh/rfc4180-bis

 Comments can also be sent to the ART mailing list at: https://www.ietf.org/mailman/listinfo/art